-Humanities, Social Sciences and Education at Brunel are a vibrant community of students and academic staff who are engaged in exploring the world we live in and engaging with ways of changing it for the better.
+Humanities, Social Sciences, Education and Psychology at Brunel are a vibrant community of students and academic staff who are engaged in exploring the world we live in and engaging with ways of changing it for the better.
 The college is committed to delivering excellent research led teaching and in preparing its students to lead successful lives and to have brilliant careers.

 Your Pathway to Brunel University London

 *All Brunel University London Pathway College course fees may be subject to a review.
 Brunel University London fees are a guide only and are subject to change.